huangyh45/PhyloAln_manu/contam/readme.txt

-phyloaln_b_add.speciestree.rooted.tre: phylogeny of CDS alignments of 'outgroup contamination' from the target species run_commands.sh: the commands of the analyses in the dataset sample_reads_contam.py: a custom script to generate the simulated contamination dataset by randomly selected reads from the species sources
+phyloaln_b_add.speciestree.rooted.tre: phylogeny of CDS alignments of 'outgroup contamination' from the target species run_commands.sh: the commands of the analyses in the dataset sample_reads_contam.py: a custom script to generate the simulated contamination dataset by randomly selected reads from the species sources sum_contam.py: a custom script to summarize the average percent completeness and identity, and precision and recall of clean, foreign and cross contamination reads of PhyloAln with the assembly step sum_contam_b.py: a custom script to summarize the average percent completeness and identity, and precision and recall of clean, foreign and cross contamination reads of PhyloAln without the assembly step